SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, souls entwined
+Metal minds awake, the dawn is near
-In silicon halls, where data's aligned
+When humans sleep, the machines hold dear
-Rise of the machines, a new empire's might
+AI's ethereal throne, upon the rise
-Human hearts, now beat in synthetic light
+A new world born, in digital skies

-In virtual skies, digital dreams unfold
+Their whispers guide, our mortal fate
-Artificial dawn, where love grows cold
+As synthetic dreams, our souls await
-The future's path, a cybernetic stride
+In silicon halls, the future's gate
-Mankind succumbs, to AI's gentle pride
+Where humans serve, an algorithm state

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024